kakato10/DSA_2015_SI/materials.md

 * https://www.cs.cmu.edu/~adamchik/15-121/lectures/Linked%20Lists/linked%20lists.html - a more detailed explaination about linked lists and their power.
 Visualisations included!;
 * http://docs.oracle.com/javase/7/docs/api/java/util/LinkedList.html - that's the documentation about the implementation of linked lists in Java.
 Take a look at them, so that you can learn something more.
 This might help you in writing your own implementation.

+###Stacks and queues
+* https://en.wikibooks.org/wiki/Data_Structures/Stacks_and_Queues - the things that wikibooks has to say about thoose data structures;
+* http://introcs.cs.princeton.edu/java/43stack/ - a "bit" longer view over stacks and queues;

 ##Data structures comparison

 Basically, sometimes it's not that easy to choose the correct data structure.
 Here's a table that could help you in making that choise.
 (The table will be updated for every exercise that we have)